Chidex799/Nike-website-clone/README.md

 # Nike-website-clone

-A redesign of the nike website with pure HTML, CSS and Bootstrap
+This repository contains a redisgn of Nike Official website with four different pages for all categories this website was made wih pure HTML, CSS and Bootstrap.